-Applicants will be allowed ninety (90) days from the date the Relocation Voucher was issued to identify and select a replacement home.
-Applicants who have not been able to identify a suitable property within ninety (90) days may be allowed to pursue relocation Option 2, only if they provide evidence that no suitable housing options are available.
+Applicants will initially be allowed one hundred and eighty (180) days from the date the Relocation Voucher was issued to identify and select a replacement home.
+Applicants who have not been able to identify a suitable property within one hundred eighty (180) days will be allowed additional time in accordance with the current Program policies.
+Modifications to policies regarding this matter will be promptly notified by the case managers assigned to each application.
+Additionally, applicants who have not been able to identify a suitable property within one hundred and eighty (180) days may be allowed to pursue relocation Option 2, only if they provide evidence that no suitable housing options are available.
 Program Staff will verify that the applicant has taken appropriate action to identify suitable options commensurate to household composition and family needs and work closely with the Housing Counseling Program to ensure sufficient efforts are being made.